muchyesdawg/notes/pages/fileTileset.md

 - have two files
 	- one dictates what one world is, what the blocks situation is(hitbox, properties, yareyare), which is placed in db/world/*.mydw
 	- another dictates the specific level and how the level is laid out, the background, etc. which is placed in db/levels/*.mydl
+- easter egg
+	- have one file of each two types be more organized than the other ones